Writing (or Updating) Your Website with AI

 But as you can imagine, big blocks of text without spacing or clear structure are hard for anyone to read.
 And who is your dream client?
 Anxious, overwhelmed, sleep-deprived new parents?
 These folks just cannot right now (and neither can the AI tools that scan your site for answers).

 If you’re feeling called out, it’s time to do some culling.
-On your main pages, keep paragraphs short, use clear section headings, bullet points, and a scatter of bolded key lines to guide the eye.
-Use “Read More” links to share your in-depth thoughts and information.
+On your main pages, keep paragraphs short, use clear section headings, bullet points, and bolded key lines to guide the eye.
+Use “Read More” links to share your in-depth thoughts elsewhere.

 3. Lack of focus